Foodborne Pathogen Testing

 Ready-to-Eat (RTE)

-Listeria control and pathogen monitoring.
+Listeria control and finished-product pathogen monitoring.

 Spices and Dry Goods safety